Modular-Earth-LLC/job-finding-assistant/README.md

    - Creates go-to-market strategies tailored to your goals
    - Identifies your competitive advantages

+4. **📄 Job Application & Interview Assistant** - Your application specialist
+   - Creates ATS-optimized resumes tailored to each role
+   - Writes compelling cover letters that get noticed
+   - Prepares responses for common application questions
+   - Crafts professional interview follow-up communications

-4. **💬 Professional Networking Outreach Assistant** - Your communications expert
+5. **🤝 Professional Networking Assistant** - Your relationship builder
+   - Develops LinkedIn outreach strategies at scale
-   - Writes personalized LinkedIn messages and connection requests
+   - Writes connection requests with 60%+ acceptance rates
-   - Creates compelling cover letters and follow-up emails
-   - Adapts tone and style for different platforms
-   - Maintains your brand voice across all communications
+   - Creates thought leadership content for visibility
+   - Nurtures professional relationships that lead to referrals

 ## 📖 A Success Story: From Overwhelmed to Organized